GuilleVENT/video.machine/readme.md

 # Convert video to H.265 codec for better compression
 python script_name.py input_video.mp4 --codec h265
 ```
+NOTE: This is on by default.
+More codec (+ output file container) options coming in future updates.

 ### 5. Preserving Quality:
 If you don't want to compromise on video quality but need to convert it for compatibility reasons, you can keep the bitrate and resolution unchanged.